What to expect from online learning

 Get helpful tips on a wide range of topics, from improving your notemaking and writing essays, and ways to improve your organisation skills and planning presentations.

-Learning Development team, Writing Fellows, PALS and Writing Cafe
+Learning Development, Writing Fellows, PALS and Writing Cafe

 Dr Alicja Syska